apify/apify-docs/sources/platform/actors/development/deployment/automated_tests.md

 ---
-title: Testing and maintenance
+title: Automated tests
-description: Learn how to automate ongoing maintenance and make sure your actors perform over time.
+description: Learn how to automate ongoing testing and make sure your Actors perform over time.
 See code examples for configuring the Actor Testing actor.
-slug: /actors/development/testing-and-maintenance
+slug: /actors/development/deployment/automated-tests
+sidebar_position: 3
 ---

-# Testing and maintaining your actors

-**Learn how to automate ongoing maintenance and make sure your actors perform over time.
+**Learn how to automate ongoing testing and make sure your Actors perform over time.
 See code examples for configuring the Actor Testing actor.**

 ---

-You should make sure your [Actors](../index.md) (especially [Actors in Apify Store](../running/store.md)) are well-maintained.
+You should make sure your [Actors](../../index.mdx)  are well-maintained.
 You might not always get feedback from your users.
 Therefore it is crucial that you periodically check if your Actors work as expected.
 You can do this using our [monitoring suite](https://apify.com/apify/monitoring) or by setting up daily runs of the **Actor Testing** ([pocesar/actor-testing](https://apify.com/pocesar/actor-testing)) tool.

 The monitoring suite is sufficient for most scenarios and includes automated alerts.
-[See more information](https://apify.com/apify/monitoring) on the suite's page or [check out our tutorials](../../monitoring/index.md).
+[See more information](https://apify.com/apify/monitoring) on the suite's page or [check out our tutorials](../../../monitoring/index.md).

 We recommend using the Actor Testing actor for specific and advanced use cases.
 This guide will help you set it up.